cyberxploithausa/cyberxploithausa.github.io/_posts/2023-06-25-PDF-Analysis.md

 - `/Launch 2` Indicates that there are 2 launch actions.
 This can be used to run an application or execute code, and is often associated with malicious PDFs.
 - `/EmbeddedFile 0` -  Indicates that there are no embedded files within the PDF.

-With in mind, we can also use another tool called `pdf-parser` to analyse the PDFs statistics.
+With that in mind, we can also use another tool called `pdf-parser` to analyse the PDFs statistics.

 > _The `pdf-parser` is a Python script that can be used to parse PDF documents and analyze their structure.
 This tool is particularly useful for analyzing suspicious or malicious PDF files, or for exploring the internals of a PDF document.
 It is part of the DidierStevensSuite, a set of Python tools developed by Didier Stevens for handling various file formats._